jftung/docker-network/README.md

 [Docker Compose](https://docs.docker.com/compose/install/).
 Follow the relevant procedures for your machine and operating system.

 Ensure Docker is up and running.
-Enable autostart on the AWS EC2 prod machine turn, i.e. `sudo systemctl enable docker`.
+Enable autostart on the AWS EC2 machine turn, i.e. `sudo systemctl enable docker`.

 #### Repository setup